dibe-sh/cleaner/docs/index.md

+---
+title: "Cleaner"
+toc: true
+toc_label: "Table of Contents"
+toc_icon: "align-left"
+---

-# Cleaner App Documentation
+# Cleaner

-Welcome to the Cleaner App documentation!
-The Cleaner App is a utility designed to help you automate the cleanup of files and directories that match specific criteria, making it easy to keep your project directories organized.
+Welcome to the Cleaner documentation!
+The Cleaner is a utility designed to help you automate the cleanup of files and directories that match specific criteria, making it easy to keep your project directories organized.

 This app supports: